lunarstorm/laravel-ddd/README.md

 ## Autoloading in Production
 In production, you should cache the autoload manifests using the `ddd:cache` command as part of your application's deployment process.
 This will speed up the auto-discovery and registration of domain providers and commands.
 The `ddd:clear` command may be used to clear the cache if needed.

+Note: Since Laravel 11.27.1, `ddd:cache` and `ddd:clear` will automatically be invoked when running Laravel's `optimize` and `optimize:clear` respectively.
+If this applies to you and you are already running `optimize` in production, you don't need to manually run `ddd:cache`.

 <a name="config-file"></a>